tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

     done with sayHelloPromise method

-Note that the async response and promise response are received sometime later, after the remote (Java) call is completed and the lambda expression is executed via Future.add_done_callback.
+Note that the async response and promise response are received after the print('done with sayHelloPromise') statement   Once the remote (Java) call is completed, the lambda expression callback is executed via Future.add_done_callback.
 This results in the output ordering of:

 .. code-block:: none